Ekhwatenge/CSRIC-Best-Practices/README.md

 **Author**: Elvira Khwatenge
 **Date**: `r Sys.Date()`

 This project analyzes the **CSRIC Best Practices** dataset with a focus on understanding communications security and reliability issues.
-It aims to provide insights for policy advisors working in digital and national security, such as those within government bodies (e.g., Department of Homeland Security, EU’s European Union Agency for Cybersecurity).
+It provides insights for policy advisors working in digital and national security, such as those within government bodies (e.g., Department of Homeland Security, EU’s European Union Agency for Cybersecurity).

 ## Table of Contents